Medicare Supplement Plans

 If you are 65 years old or older:

-If you enroll in Medicare Part B when you turn 65, your Medigap Open Enrollment begins the day your Medicare Part B becomes effective.
+You can enroll in Medicare Part B when you turn 65 and our Medigap Initial Enrollment begins the day your Medicare Part B becomes effective.

 If you continue to work past age 65 (to any age) and delay enrolling in Medicare Part B, you "trigger" your Open Enrollment period by enrolling in Medicare Part B. It begins the day your Medicare Part B becomes effective.